pentestpartners/mykali/README.md

 ```
 This will ask the user a few questions and then generate a the file with the git repositories, packages and so on installed on the current system added to the file.
 The result it not a finished file however, and should be manually checked!
 For example, install commands for git repositories are not added, and will have to be added manually.

+The only caveat for this is that, on standard Kali linux, a lot of the pre-installed tools count as 'manually installed' so these will be listed in the packages, but can be removed from the final file if not required.

 ## Roadmap

 - [x] Have the script check the */etc/apt/sources.list* is up to date (in case install from CD)